dannysontag1/NFL_Player_Analysis/README.md

 1. Confirm that a version of Python 3 has been installed on your local machine
 3. Open Git Bash and navigate to where you would like to clone my Repository using the CD "desired path" command
 4. Run git clone "git@github.com:dannysontag1/NFL_Player_Analysis.git" or you can grab the key directly from my repo
-5. Bring up the command prompt and once again nagivate to the cloned Repository using the CD "desired path" command
+5. Bring up the command prompt and once again navigate to the cloned Repository using the CD "desired path" command
 6. To make sure you have all the necessary packages to run my program, run "pip install -r requirements.txt"

 ## Running my Project From Jupyter Notebook - Preferred
-1. Bring up the command prompt and once again nagivate to the cloned Repository using the CD "desired path" command
+1. Bring up the command prompt and once again navigate to the cloned Repository using the CD "desired path" command
 2. From the command prompt run "jupyter notebook" and this should launch a browser window with all my cloned repo files
 3. Open "NFL_Player_Analysis.ipynb" and run the program

 ## Running my Project From Any IDE
 1. Launch your preferred IDE
-2. Nagivate to the clone repo folder
+2. Navigate to the clone repo folder
 3. Run "NFL_Player_Analysis.py"